German Longhaired Pointer

-The German Longhaired Pointer (GLP) is a breed of dog.
-Developed in Germany, it is used as a multipurpose gundog.
-It is closely related to its cousins, the German Shorthaired Pointer (GSP), the German Wirehaired Pointer (GWP) and the Large Münsterländer, which was previously part of the breed.
+The German Longhaired Pointer is a German breed of gundog.
+It is closely related to the other German pointer breeds, the German Shorthaired Pointer, the German Wirehaired Pointer and the Large Münsterländer.

 Description

 Appearance

-The GLP should be muscular, elegant, and athletic.
+It should be muscular, elegant, and athletic.
 It should not be bulky or cumbersome, and it should be able to move with great speed and freedom.
 It has moderate bone, but has substance, and must never look frail or weak.
 Like all German pointers, they have webbed feet.
 Puppies in their early years must be monitored for aggression.

 Coat and color

 The coat is medium length, about 3 to 5 cm long on the body, with the feathering somewhat longer.
 The coat is slightly wavy, but must not be curly.
 It is not silky or soft, but rather firm and shiny.
 It always has a double coat, with the undercoat being quite dense, but not so profuse as to make the guard hairs stand out from the body.
 The color is solid brown with white permitted on the chest, paws, and down the top of the muzzle, or dark brown roan, with large patches of solid brown, especially on the head, ears, back, and base of the tail.